Cost Comparison

 Cost Tiers by State

-The following table categorizes states into cost tiers based on the general affordability of obtaining an HVAC contractor license.
+The following table categorizes states into tiers based on the general cost trends for obtaining an HVAC contractor license.

 TierEstimated RangeStates